-As a center of high tech industry, home to one of the country’s largest universities, and the seat of Texas government, Austin offers professional, social and recreational opportunities for every taste.
+As a center of the high tech industry, home to one of the country’s largest universities, and the seat of Texas government, Austin offers professional, social and recreational opportunities for every taste.
 The weather is mild and perfect for outdoor sports 10 months out of the year — water sports, including swimming at Barton Springs and boating on the various local lakes, are very popular, as are cycling and jogging.
-Austin is also home to some of the best music in the U.S. including SXSW and ACL Festivals.
+Austin is also home to some of the best music in the U.S., including SXSW and ACL Festivals.

-We believe, and we hope you will concur, that the entire School of Public Health, Austin Campus package (its considerable academic, cultural and intellectual resources, its world class faculty and the highly sought-after lifestyle of the community) makes the University of Texas School of Public Health, Austin Campus a highly attractive venue to further your education.
+We believe that the academic rigor, world class faculty, and research excellence of the UTHealth School of Public Health, along with the considerable academic, cultural and intellectual resources of the Austin community, makes the UTHealth School of Public Health campus in Austin a highly attractive venue to further your education.

 Professor and Regional Dean

 The John P McGovern Professorship in Health Promotion